-Wholesale Electricity PricesThese prices are updated to reflect the wholesale power price that electricity suppliers are paying
+Wholesale Electricity PricesThese wholesale electricity prices are updated to reflect the power price that electricity suppliers are paying

 Wholesale electricity prices have progressed since the early 1990′s when the UK’s electricity industry evolved from a government controlled monopoly to a fully competitive market giving customers the freedom to choose their energy supplier.
 In the process a commodity market for wholesale electricity transactions was established.
 Here electricity is traded in large volumes, mostly between electricity producers selling the output of their power stations and electricity suppliers buying what their customers need.
 When power is traded in the UK market, it may be quoted in megawatt hours (MWh).

 UK Wholesale Power - Day Ahead PricesThis chart shows the price of electricity on the wholesale market in GB for delivery the next working day

 Day ahead power prices are available for delivery the next working day and typically reflect the true market rate as the conditions that make up the price are not influenced by long term events.
 Day-ahead electricity prices can vary depending on a number of factors, including the demand for electricity, the supply of electricity, and the cost of generating electricity.
 Prices may be higher during times of high demand and lower during times of low demand.
 They may also be influenced by factors such as the availability of different types of electricity generation, such as renewable energy sources like wind and solar, as well as the cost of fuel for traditional generation sources like coal or natural gas.

 UK Wholesale Power - Season Ahead Prices - Summer 2024This chart shows the price of electricity on the wholesale market in GB for delivery the next season - Sum24